Bakhshayish

+"Bakhshayish" (or Bakhshaish or Bakhshayesh) rugs and carpets are a tapestry from the village of Bakshaish in north-west Iran.
+Bakshaish is situated in the mountainous region, 30 mi east of the large city of Tabriz.
+Its rugs are notable for their abstract adaptations of old tribal and classical Persian motifs.

-"Bakhshayish" (or Bakhshaish) - Northwest Persian carpets belonging to the Tabriz type.
-They got their name from the village (now - the city) Bakhshayish, located 70 kilometres northeast of Tabriz.
+The term refers to Northwest Persian carpets belonging to the Tabriz type.
+They got their name from the city Bakhshayesh, located 70 kilometres northeast of Tabriz.
 Until the recent past, this village was the centre of the household items of carpet manufacture production, including chuval, blankets, chuval, dzhurab, as well as lint-free kilim and palas carpets.